 Moreover, the program must be compiled with enabled assertions (GNAT “-gnata” switch) to ensure that the contracts are executed, or a sound static analysis tool such as CodePeer or SPARK toolset should be used to prove that the contracts are always true.

+Applicable vulnerability within ISO TR 24772-2:

+6.42 "Violations of the Liskov substitution principle or the contract model [BLP]".

 Do Not Re-Verify Preconditions In Subprogram Bodies (RPP10)